Wholistic Outreach

 Signposting Support

-Our Outreach Officers are able to provide information about safety options and services that are available to survivors.
 We are also able to support to femmes who face multiple issues in their lives, which can include significant mental health and/or problematic substance use, potential involvement in the Criminal Justice system leading to additional barriers in finding and maintaining housing and/or No Recourse to Public Funds, with finding safe accommodation and getting their immigration status regularised.

 Our practitioners can provide one-to-one sessions for parents and carers of children; friends and family of femmes who have been abused, to help them to support their loved ones through the difficult emotions they are facing.